Resource Lab

 That is why I created Resource Lab.

-This is not meant to be a gallery of flashy widgets for the sake of having flashy widgets.
-The goal is to share reusable patterns that solve common learning design problems.
+This is not a gallery of flashy widgets for the sake of having flashy widgets.
+The goal is to share practical, reusable patterns that solve common learning design problems.

 Available Patterns